robbiekouwenberg/diataxis-template/README.md

 **[Features](#features) • [Get Started](#get-started)**

-This project can be used as a template for IT project documentation.
+This project can be used as a template for repository documentation.
+It's goal is two-fold:
+1) provide usage examples on how a diataxis based documentation could work including features from mkdocs that allow lighting up the content.
+2) provide a drop-in documentation framework anyone can just copy/paste into their repository (or)

 Before use, you need docker working